 And I wasn’t.

 The guys kept trying to get me to touch the water when I jumped but I refused.
-I had no desire to get wet I told them, while they joked how a Canadian should be fine getting wet in winter.
+I had no desire to get wet I told them, it was too cold!
+They joked how a Canadian should be fine getting wet in winter.

 In reality the reason I didn’t want to touch the water was because I was worried I would dunk into the water and start choking on water.
 Such silly thoughts that had me worrying.